-Organismal Diversity courses (only one about vertebrates will count toward the major requirement):
+Organismal Diversity electives (two required, one must be about a non-animal taxon and a maximum of two vertebrate courses will count toward the major):

 BIOL 209.
 Vertebrate Natural History (with lab)

 BIOL 215.
-Fundamentals of Animal Diversity (with lab)
+Arthropods and Other Invertebrates (with lab)

 BIOL 218.
 Ornithology (with lab)

 BIOL 224.
 Biology of Plants (with lab)

 BIOL 227.
 Mammalogy (with lab)

 BIOL 231.
 Microbiology (with lab)

 BIOL 258.
 Ethnobotany (with lab)

 BIOL 319.
 Plant Systematics (with lab)